-How a fund's returns vary from year to year can give an idea of its risk; so can comparing fund performance to overall market performance (as measured by an appropriate market index).
-Past performance may not indicate future results.
+How a fund's returns vary from year to year can give an idea of its risk; so can comparing fund performance to overall market performance (as measured by an appropriate market index).Past performance may not indicate future results.
 All performance figures below assume that dividends and distributions were reinvested.
 For more recent performance figures, go to dws.com (the Web site does not form a part of this prospectus) or call the telephone number included in this prospectus.

-Prior to April 1, 2014, the fund had a different investment management team that operated with a different investment strategy.
-Performance would have been different if the fund's current strategy described above had been in effect.
+Prior to May 8, 2017, the fund had a different management team and operated with a different investment strategy.
+Performance would have been different if the fund's current investment strategy had been in effect.